arangodb/docs-hugo/site/content/3.11/aql/common-errors.md

 What could an attacker do to this query?
 Here are a few suggestions to use for the `searchValue` parameter:

-- for returning all documents in the collection:<br>
+- for returning all documents in the collection:\
   `1 || true`
-- for removing all documents:<br>
+- for removing all documents:\
   `1 || true REMOVE doc IN collection //`
-- for inserting new documents:<br>
+- for inserting new documents:\
   `1 || true INSERT { foo: "bar" } IN collection //`

 It should have become obvious that this is extremely unsafe and should be